Cozymyz/Vexa/README.md

 * Difficulties in dependency tracking and maintainability
 * Inefficient store loading strategies in large-scale systems

-VEXA explores a configuration-driven approach to frontend architecture engineering by making architectural relationships explicit and analyzable.
+Vexa explores a configuration-driven approach to frontend architecture engineering by making architectural relationships explicit and analyzable.

 ---